Scenes from a Managed Grassland Ecosystem

 Ring-necked Pheasant

-During the twentieth century prior to the 1980s, Ring-necked Pheasant populations in the Lower Susquehanna River Watershed were comprised of breeding descendants of introduced birds supplemented by additional releases to maintain numbers sufficient for hunting.
+During the twentieth century prior to the 1980s, Ring-necked Pheasant populations in the Lower Susquehanna River Watershed were composed of breeding descendants of introduced birds supplemented by additional releases to maintain numbers sufficient for hunting.
 Year-round populations did and can reside in mosaic landscapes of early successional and grassland habitats, the latter including hay fields left unmowed through the nesting season.

 Red-winged Blackbird